bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+Instead of creating matching route data using <Route>, a pathname can either return the matching route object with no argument or with a single object

 1. How would you explain form validation to someone who has never programmed before?

+The term is fairly self-explanatory - when you are filling out a form, it validates that all the required fields are filled out fully and correctly.

 1. In 1-2 sentences, define end to end testing.

+E2E testing verifies system flow with potentially expansive test coverage so that you can test things like creating a user and login, ensuring that, if information is created correctly, that everything functions as it should.

 ## Instructions